owenrharding/guitarHero/README.md

 The majority of my code and logic is on game.c and project.c.

 Note: Not all the code in this document is mine.
 Authors are credited on files that they contributed to, however large or little their contribution.
-My code spans across the following files: game.c game.h project.c display.c display.h ledmatrix.c ledmatrix.h pixel_colour.h timer1.c timer1.h timer2.c timer2.h
+My code spans across the following files:
+- game.c
+- game.h
+- project.c
+- display.c
+- display.h
+- pixel_colour.h
+- timer1.c
+- timer1.h
+- timer2.c
+- timer2.h